Legal fake: Other cases

-Influencers, strategy and cybersquatting
+Influencers, strategy, and cybersquatting

-Legal fakes are possible because they take advantage of the uninformed consumer who can be easily deceived and influenced by the latest trends promoted through celebrities endorsement and social networks or digital platforms.
+Legal fakes are possible because they take advantage of uninformed consumers, who can be easily deceived and influenced by the latest trends promoted through celebrities endorsement and social networks or digital platforms.
+It is now among the most widely used communication strategies which have recently proved to be efficient and able to reach the goal of credibility among consumers.

-It's no coincidence that this phenomenon makes use of celebrities endorsement.
-Indeed, it is now among the most widely used communication strategies which have recently proved to be efficient and able to reach the goal of credibility among consumers.
-Legal fakes strategy exploits brands fame making their products more easily available on the market and at lower prices unlike the original companies which are niche brands selling limited edition items.
-A further key point of legal fake related to consumers’ deceit is cybersquatting.
-This implies the creation of a new website using an almost identical internet domain while adding words such as ‘official’ or ‘original’ which make consumers trust the brand, not knowing it is fake.
+The strategy behind legal fakes involves exploiting brand recognition to catch the attention of consumers who may be interested in the original brand.
+By selling products that are similar to the originals, but at a lower price or in places that are more accessible to consumers, legal fakes can capture additional sales without spending resources to build brand recognition.

+Cybersquatting is a form of digital legal fake where a company creates a website using a domain name which is almost identical to the original, but has a different extension or additional words such as "official" or "original" to deceive consumers who are looking for the original brand and may not be familiar with common internet fraud tactics.

 Consumer rights

 The question of how consumers can protect themselves from counterfeit and being deceived needs to be mentioned.
 Information and a corresponding compensation possibility to counterfeit are key points that consumers need to be aware of.

 The United Nations General Assembly has itself worked on this issue and provides a list of eight principles.
 After J.F.
-Kennedy employed the term ‘consumer rights’ in his address to the U.S. Congress in 1962, it has been extended to issues dealt by supranational organisations such as the European Union and the United Nations.
+Kennedy employed the term consumer rights in his address to the U.S. Congress in 1962, it has been extended to issues dealt by supranational organisations such as the European Union and the United Nations.
 The latter has adopted in 1985 a set of eight consumer rights as guidelines for consumer protection.

 The three most relevant for the topic of legal fake are the following: